 The Root Canal Procedure

-Root canal therapy requires one or more office visits and can be performed by a dentist or endodontist.
-An endodontist is a dentist who specializes in the causes, diagnosis, prevention, and treatment of diseases and injuries of the teeth's dental pulp.
-The choice of which type of dentist to use depends to some degree on the difficulty of the root canal procedure needed in your particular tooth and the general dentist's comfort level in working on your tooth.
-Your dentist will discuss who might be best suited to perform the work in your particular case.
+A root canal requires one or more office visits.
+It can be performed by a dentist or an endodontist.
+An endodontist is a dentist who specializes in the causes, diagnosis, prevention, and treatment of diseases and injuries of your teeth's dental pulp.

-The first step in the procedure is to take an X-ray to see the shape of the root canals and determine if there are any signs of infection in the surrounding bone.
-Your dentist or endodontist will then use local anesthesia to numb the area near the tooth.
-Actually, anesthesia may not be necessary, since the nerve is dead, but most dentists still anesthetize the area to make the patient more relaxed and at ease.
+The first step in a root canal is to take an X-ray.
+That's to see any signs of infection in your surrounding bone.
+Your dentist or endodontist will use local anesthesia to numb the area near your tooth.
+Anesthesia may not be necessary because your nerve is dead.
+But most dentists anesthetize the area to make you more relaxed and at ease.

-Next, to keep the area dry and free of saliva during treatment, your dentist will place a rubber dam (a sheet of rubber) around the tooth.
+Next, to keep the area dry and free of saliva during treatment, your dentist will place a rubber dam (a sheet of rubber) around your tooth.

-Root canal therapy should relieve the pain you feel.
-Until your root canal procedure is completely finished -- that is, the permanent filling is in place and a crown, if needed, is in place -- it's wise to minimize chewing on the tooth under repair.
-This step will help avoid recontaminating the tooth's interior and also may prevent a fragile tooth from breaking before the tooth can be fully restored.
+A root canal should relieve the pain you feel.
+Until your root canal is completely finished—that is, the permanent filling is in place and a crown, if needed, is in place—it's wise to minimize chewing on the tooth under repair.
+This step will help avoid recontaminating the tooth's interior and may prevent a fragile tooth from breaking before the tooth can be fully restored.

-For the first few days following the completion of treatment, the tooth may feel sensitive due to natural tissue inflammation, especially if there was pain or infection before the procedure.
+You'll recover in a day or so if you don't have an infection or complications.
+For the first few days, your tooth may feel sensitive due to natural tissue inflammation, especially if there was pain or infection before the procedure.
 This sensitivity or discomfort usually can be controlled with over-the-counter pain medications such as ibuprofen (Advil, Motrin) or naproxen (Aleve).
-Most patients can return to their normal activities the next day.
+You will probably be able to return to your normal activities the next day.

 As far as oral health care is concerned, brush and floss as you regularly would, and see your dentist at normally scheduled intervals.
-Because the final step of root canal therapy is application of a restoration such as a crown or a filling, it will not be obvious to onlookers that a root canal was performed.
+Because the final step of a root canal is the application of a restoration, such as a crown or a filling, it won't be obvious to others that you had a root canal.

-Root canal treatment is highly successful; the procedure has more than a 95% success rate.
-Many teeth fixed with root canal therapy can last a lifetime.
+A root canal is highly successful.
+The procedure has more than a 95% success rate.
+Many teeth fixed with a root canal can last a lifetime.

 Despite your dentist's best efforts to clean and seal a tooth, new infections might emerge.
 Among the likely reasons for this include: